brianlam38/Sec-Cheatsheets/6843_Payloads.md

 ?name=Bob%0d%0a%0d%0a<script>alert(document.domain)</script>
 ```

 ### ============================================================
 ### Authentication.
 Session Management.
 Access Control
 ### ============================================================

+Authentication: Is the user who they claim to be?
+Session Management: Is it still that user?
+Access Control: Is the user allowed to access this thing?

 Observe:
 * Cookie / Session Token values.
   * Base64 decode -> change values to admin etc. -> Base64 encode -> Profit.
 * Page Source Code.
   * View Source -> Look for suspicious comments / sections in code -> Profit.

 Things to try:
 ```
 admin:admin